CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 ### Support

 Although this project is fully Open Source, developing AIMSICD is a lot of work and done by enthusiastic people during their free time.
 If you're a developer yourself, we welcome you with open arms!
-To keep developers in a great mood and support development, please consider making a fully anonymous donation through sending [DarkCoin](https://www.darkcoin.io/) to our DONATION ADDRESS: **XxEJvrYtkTZzvMUjtbZwPY34MyCGHSu4ys**
+To keep developers in a great mood and support development, please consider making a (fully anonymous) donation.

+:exclamation: We are currently resonsidering donations in [Issue 74](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/74).
+Join the discussion!

-All collected donations will be split into appropriate pieces and directly sent to developers who contribute useful code.
-The amount of DarkCoins each developer receives will vary with the value of each merged commit.
+All collected donations shall be split into appropriate pieces and directly sent to developers who contribute useful code.
+The amount of donation each developer receives will vary with the value of each merged commit.
 To be perfectly clear: We will **NOT** reward junk, only awesome stuff.
 Additionally, donations will be used to support these organizations (contact us if you want to join our movement):

 [![EFF](https://www.eff.org/sites/all/themes/frontier/images/logo_full.png)](https://www.eff.org/)
 [![Guardian Project](https://guardianproject.info/wp-content/uploads/2013/09/cropped-GP_logo+txt_hires_black_on_trans_header.png)](https://guardianproject.info/)